ciencialatitud0/ROOT-particle-physics-workshop/README.md

 https://github.com/ciencialatitud0/ROOT-particle-physics-workshop/blob/main/YT_workshop_marking.pdf

-Certificates will be issued after the end of the workshop to those participants who complete all tasks.
+**Digital Certificates for 15 academic hours** will be issued after the end of the workshop to those participants who attend all Zoom classes and complete all tasks.

 ## IMPORTANT: ROOT pre-installation